-While I could give many examples of the courteous and kind behavior of Christians, I unfortunately had a very bad experience the last 3 years at a local church.
+While I could give examples of the courteous and kind behavior of Christians, I unfortunately had a bad experience the last 3 years at a local church.
 I’m still trying to figure it out.
 Discourtesy seemed rampant.
-Official leadership and lay leadership alike would fail to reply to e-mails, pass the buck, say they would do something and then not do it, etc. Communication and reliability was problematic to say the least.
+Official leadership and lay leadership alike would…fail to reply to e-mails, pass the buck, say they would do something and then not do it, etc. Communication and reliability was problematic to say the least.
 I don’t want it to sound like I am a demanding person with unrealistic expectations.
 Those who know me personally would attest that I am actually an independent person that does not like to bother people.

-These experiences of the last 3 years at this church were new for me.
-I’d actually never experienced anything quite like it before!
+These experiences were new for me.
 (By the way, my spouse went through it with me.)
 To be almost completely ignored, not listened to, and treated with such discourtesy….it made us feel…frustrated, insignificant, lacking value.

 We felt like invisible people.